ralemy/xamarin-mvvm-bdd/README.md

+# You are on the Barcode Branch

+The **Barcode** branch demonstrates the use of Zxing libraries to turn the phone camera into a barcode scanner.

 # Xamarin MVVM App delevopment using BDD

 This is an effort to provide step by step demonstration of how to develop a Xamarin app for iOS and Android using MVVM architecture and Behaviour Driven Development Methodology.